 If you give this recipe a try, snap a pic and tag #dishingouthealth so I can see your beautiful creations.
 I also really appreciate readers taking the time to leave a rating and review!
 Lastly, follow along on Facebook and Pinterest for the latest recipe updates.

 - 8 oz. portobello mushroom caps (about 3 large caps)

 - ¾ tsp. ground cumin

 - 1 large ripe avocado

 - 6 corn tortillas, warmed

-- To assemble tacos, spread avocado evenly on tortillas and top with mushrooms and red cabbage.
-Lastly, spoon scallion salsa verde overtop, and garnish with radishes, if desired.
+- To assemble tacos, spread mashed avocado mixture evenly on tortillas and top with mushrooms, shredded red cabbage, and a few spoonfuls of charred scallion salsa verde.